gejun123456/mybatisGeneratorDemo/readme.md

-This is demo for using MyBatisCodeHelper plugin for project
+This is demo for using MyBatisCodeHelper plugin for project which are using with mybatis generator.
 -----------------------------------
-which are using mybatis generator.

 execute the script in src/main/resource/sqlScript.sql

 config project location in mybatisGenerator.xml

 than run MybatisGeneratorMain.java  to generate the mybatis

+The MyBatisCodeHelper plugin can work perfect with mybatis generator project.